Audio Production Studios (LIB 365B & 365C)

 Reservations should be submitted at least 48 hours in advance of the requested time, up to 12 weeks in advance.
 The Music Services team will review your reservation request and respond as soon as possible.

 Please check room availability on the calendar before submitting a reservation request.
 Please note, an individual access code must be assigned to you before you will be able to access the studios.
-The audio production studios may only be reserved by UO faculty, graduate and undergraduate students enrolled in an Audio Production course, graduate and undergraduate students who’ve completed a Library Studio workshop, and staff engaged in audio production, research sound design or storytelling through sound, digital audio, and the use of recording technology for teaching, learning, and scholarship.
+The audio production studios may only be used by UO faculty, students, and staff who are teaching or enrolled in Audio Production courses, or who have completed the Libraries' online training tutorials for using the studios.

 What are the Library Studios for?